jnozzi/cocoadev.com/markdown/DragMatrix.md

  }

  /****************************************************************
- * Function - performDragOperation (implements General/NSDraggingDestination)
+ * Function - performDragOperation (implements NSDraggingDestination)
  *
  * Called after the user releases the drag object.
 Here we perform the
  * result of the dragging.